 Harrisburg in Saline County, Illinois — The American Midwest (Great Lakes)

 Location.
-37° 44.311′ N, 88° 32.405′ W. Marker is in Harrisburg, Illinois, in Saline County.
-Marker is at the intersection of East Poplar Street (Illinois Route 34) and Main Street, on the right when traveling west on East Poplar Street.
-Marker is located at the southwest corner of the Saline County Courthouse grounds, which is the northeast corner of the Poplar Street/Main Street intersection.
-Touch for map.
-Marker is at or near this postal address: 10 East Poplar Street, Harrisburg IL 62946, United States of America.
+37° 44.338′ N, 88° 32.357′ W. Marker is in Harrisburg, Illinois, in Saline County.
+Marker is at the intersection of North Vine Street Touch for map.
+Marker is in this post office area: Harrisburg IL 62946, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 5, 2018.
-This page originally submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 51 times since then and 19 times this year.
-Photos: 1, 2, 3. submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 96 times since then and 27 times this year.
+Photos: 1, 2, 3, 4. submitted on July 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.